retazo0018/Edge-Detection-ROS/README.md

 ## Features
 - Implemented in ROS1 Noetic
+- Artifacts removal using Bilateral Smoothing
-- Edge detection after artifacts removal
+- Edge Detection using Canny
+- Outlier Removal using Largest Contour
+    - Largest contour by area is identified and any detected edge outside the largest contour is removed to retain only edges of the checkerboard.
 - Projection of detected edges into 3D space using camera intrinsics
 - Visualization of 3D edges as RViz markers for each TF frame
+    - A timer callback is triggered every 0.1 seconds to publish the markers for each frame.
+For more real-time updates, change this value to 0.05 or lower.

 ## Getting started

 ### Basic
-- `edge_detection.py` contains the source code.
+- `src/edge_detection.py` contains the source code.
 - Required packages include opencv and numpy.

 ### Vision_ROS